milosursulovic/shop-daily/README.md

 ### App Scenario
-User should register, login, list available products, add them to card, to successful checkout, add promo codes, add different payment methods, be able to add products to favorites, be able to change profile settings, etc.
+User should register, login, list available products, add them to cart and do checkout, add promo codes, add different payment methods, be able to favorite products, see different product categories, be able to change profile settings, etc.

 ### Supported Android Versions
 Android versions targeted: